Prenups taking off again as millennials wait longer to marry

 So, we’ve now established that prenuptial agreements are more common nowadays than in years past, due mainly to millennials seeking them prior to tying the knot.
 The next step is to determine what, if any, impact those prenups have on the divorce industry as a whole.
 Contracts between prospective spouses, provided they are made without duress and are not based on false or incomplete information, are given a wide berth by family courts.

 Prenups are designed to make the divorce process, in a word, easier.
 Like many other things in life, though, things aren’t always that simple.
 While it is true that a prenuptial agreement can serve as a guideline for property and debt division in the event of a divorce, there are some things that a prenup cannot do.
 For example, prenups cannot negotiate away child support payments, nor can they determine child custody.

 Even though there are some limitations, prenups are still extremely valuable.
 They are particularly helpful for people who have:

 - Individual debts (like student loans, substantial credit card debt, etc.)

 - Are expecting a family inheritance or other windfall

 - Have children from a previous relationship

 - Anticipate receiving stock options, an insurance payout or the proceeds of a lawsuit during the marriage

 If you have questions about how an existing prenuptial agreement will impact your divorce, reach out to an experienced family law attorney.
-In the Riverside, California, area, contact the law firm of Cullen & Murphy.
+In the Riverside, California, area, contact the law firm of Cullen Family Law Group.
 You can call them at 951-824-6449 or send them an email.